-A science journalism professor at New York University, Dan Fagin is a Pulitzer Prize-winning journalist who writes frequently about environmental science.
+A Pulitzer Prize-winning journalist who writes frequently about environmental science, Dan Fagin is also a science journalism professor at New York University.
 His book, Toms River: A Story of Science and Salvation,was recently awarded the 2014 Pulitzer for General Nonfiction, as well as the New York Public Library’s Helen Bernstein Book Award for Excellence in Journalism, the National Academies Science Book Award, and the Society of Environmental Journalists’ Rachel Carson Environment Book Award.
 Dan’s recent publications include The New York Times, Scientific American, Nature and Slate.
 His new book project is about monarch butterflies.

 Dan is also the co-author of Toxic Deception (2002, Common Courage Press), which in its original hardcover edition was a finalist for the Investigative Reporters and Editors book prize in 1997.
 The New York Times called Toxic Deception “the story of the triumph of a special interest over the public interest.”